Bliss Burn Top 10 FAQs: Your Guide to the Gathering

 • How can I volunteer?

-Bliss Burn thrives on volunteerism.
-Visit our website to see available roles and join a team.
-Volunteering is a great way to connect and contribute.
+Bliss Burn thrives on its members.
+Apply here to volunteer and see available roles and join a team.
+Volunteering will exempt you from any membership fees.

 • Are pets allowed?